ncsa/TGI_RAILS_Documentation/docs/source/running_jobs.rst

 ::

-   srun -A account_name --time=00:30:00 --nodes=1 --ntasks-per-node=16 \
+   srun -A <account_name> --time=00:30:00 --nodes=1 --ntasks-per-node=16 \
-   --partition=gpuH100x8 --gpus=1 --mem=16g --pty /bin/bash
+   --partition=gpu --gpus=1 --mem=16g --pty bash

-will run an interactive job in the gpuH100x8 partition with a wall clock limit of 30 minutes, using one node and 16 cores per node and 1 gpu.
+will run an interactive job in the gpu partition with a wall clock limit of 30 minutes, using one node and 16 cores per node and 1 gpu.
 You can also use other sbatch options such as those documented above.